truthcoin/www.truthcoin.info/_posts/2016-12-05-protocol-upgrade-terminology.md

 In general, I feel that clearer language helps all of us be aware of Bitcoin's attack surface.
 The more aware we are, the better we can prepare.

-I will be explanding on [my previous comments here](https://medium.com/@octskyward/on-consensus-and-forks-c6a050c792e7#.xcm3u5kl4) and [this section](http://www.truthcoin.info/blog/measuring-decentralization/#hard-and-soft-forks).
+I will be expanding on [my previous comments here](https://medium.com/@octskyward/on-consensus-and-forks-c6a050c792e7#.xcm3u5kl4) and [this section](http://www.truthcoin.info/blog/measuring-decentralization/#hard-and-soft-forks).

 ### Does it Matter?